oheneadj/oheneadj/README.md

 ## Hi there, I'm Ohene! 👋🏾

-- 🔭 I’m currently working on an Ad Listing Website for Artisans in my community [fashionaid](https://github.com/oheneadj/fashionaid)
+- 🔭 I’m currently working on an Ad Listing Website for my locals [openstores](https://github.com/oheneadj/fashionaid)
 - 🌱 My goal in 2024 is to learn how to use Docker and Kubernetes and also delve into Mobile Development with React Native.

 <img align="left" width="45%"  src="https://github-readme-stats.vercel.app/api?username=oheneadj&show_icons=true&theme=radical" />